Make multiple daily injections a thing of the past

 Get Started with V-Go

-If you have Type 2 diabetes and are taking multiple daily injections, the V-Go insulin delivery system may be the perfect solution for you.
+If you have Type 2 diabetes and are taking multiple daily injections, the V-Go insulin delivery patch may be the perfect solution for you.
 Our Diabetes Care team focuses on personalized care and will walk you through the entire process.
 Just complete this form so that EHCS can connect you with your own dedicated Diabetes Care Coordinator who will work with you, your insurance company and your healthcare team to determine your eligibility for V-Go.

 References 1.
 Harrison HC, Everitt B, Nikkel C. Poster: The Impact of utilizing a novel insulin delivery device in patients with type 2 diabetes.
 Presented at ACCE.
 May 2017.
 2. Lajara R, Nikkel C. Poster: Evaluating the effect of V-Go® therapy in sub-optimally controlled patients with diabetes: a retrospective cohort analysis on a large specialized diabetes system.
 Presented at ACCE.
 May 2015.
 3. Lajara R, Nikkel C. Poster presented at: the International Society for Pharmacoeconomics and Outcomes Research 22nd Annual International Meeting; May 2017; Boston, MA.